Skip to content

 Users interact with the manager; backends are an implementation detail of construction.
 The manager owns:

-• fetch — consults backends in order per §8 fallback semantics.
+• fetch: consults backends in order with fallback semantics.

 fetch async

-Consult composed backends in order, applying §8 fallback.
+Consult composed backends in order, applying the fallback chain.

 • First successful fetch wins; further backends are not consulted.